mihirrd/logslim/README.md

 **Lossless log compression that fits 9 MB of logs into 1.7 MB — without losing a single line.**

-LogSlim is a CLI tool that extracts repeating log templates, separates the variable parameters, and stores everything in compressed Parquet files.
+LogSlim is a CLI tool and web dashboard that extracts repeating log templates, separates the variable parameters, and stores everything in compressed Parquet files.
 Every original log line is exactly reconstructable on demand.
 It sits in front of your existing storage — no agent, no SDK changes, no vendor lock-in.

 ---